Most of the photons that reionized the Universe came from dwarf galaxies

 \subsection{Size Measurements}

-Measurements of the half-light radii for all eight galaxies are performed using the \texttt{pysersic} \cite{Pasha2023} package, focusing on the F150W image.
+To further characterize these sources, we measure their sizes by fitting their morphology in the NIRCam F150W filter with a S\'{e}rsic profile\cite{sersic63}.
+Measurements of the half-light radii for all eight galaxies are performed using the \texttt{pysersic} \cite{Pasha2023} package.
 For each source, we assume a single Sersic profile and mask all nearby sources in the photometric catalog\cite{weaver23}.
 The priors for the half-light radius, Sersic index, axis ratio and position angle are all uniform and varied from $0.5 - 10$ pixels, $0.65 - 4$, $0.1 - 1$ and $0 - 2\pi$ respectively.
 Priors central position and flux are represented as Gaussian distributions with the location and width based on the photometric catalog\cite{weaver23}.
 A flat sky background is fit simultaneously.
 The Posterior distribution is explored using the No-U Turn (NUTS) \cite{Hoffman2014} sampler implemented in \texttt{numpyro} \cite{Phan2019} with 2 chains for 1,000 warm-up and sampling steps each.

 Several of our objects are significantly distorted by the gravitational lensing which means that we need to take the shear into account when deriving the half-light radius.
-In order to do that, we use our SL model to derive the tangential and radial magnifications, defined as $\mu=\mu_{\mathrm{t}}\mu_{\mathrm{r}}$, from the deflection field at each source's position and redshift.
+In order to do that, we use our lensing model to derive the tangential and radial magnifications, defined as $\mu=\mu_{\mathrm{t}}\mu_{\mathrm{r}}$, from the deflection field at each source's position and redshift.
 Since our objects are sheared along the tangential direction, we use the tangential component of the magnification to correct the half-light radii.

+The derived effective radii, corrected for magnification and taking the shear into account, vary between $r_{\rm eff}$= 30 to 300 pc.
+Overall, these constraints show that these sources are small, in broad agreement with an extrapolation to lower masses of the size-mass relation derived at similar redshifts\cite{holwerda15}, albeit with significant scatter.
+Such small sizes and high sSFRs also supports the scenario of stochastic star formation histories in these systems or dust ejection \cite{ferrara22}, owing to their small dynamical time and a low gravitational potential.